The Ultimate Guide to Power Users (And How to Get More of Them)

 All these are strong indicators of users getting above average value.

-How to get more power users than ever before
+How to get more power users

 So, the best way to get more power users is to get more users to achieve high levels of value.